Gordon Orchardson

 Gordon Quiller Orchardson (1885 – 1969) was a Scottish field hockey player who competed in the 1908 Summer Olympics.
 In 1908 he won the bronze medal as member of the Scotland team.

+Biography

+Orchardson was born in Thanet, England, the son of Sir William Quiller Orchardson (a Sottish-born painter).

+He played club cricket for Cartha in Glasgow.

+With his brother Ian, Orchardson emigrated to Kericho in Kenya to farm.